Kineolyan/checklist-action/README.md

  - [x] By-pass checks: accepted <!-- ignore state[ ] -->
 ```

-it will return the following output to the field `captures`:
+it will return the following output in the field `captures`:

 ```json
 {